tascha/ConnectedLib/30_types_of_partners/32_individuals,_businesses,_and_community_groups.md

 </tr>
 <tr class="row4">
 <th>EXCHANGING EXPERTISE</th>
 <td>Library staff can provide expertise that the partnering group doesn’t have, and vice versa.
-For instance, a community MakerSpace can help repair a library’s broken 3D printer, while the library staff can help Makers with grant-writing.</td>
+For instance, a community MakerSpace can help repair a library’s broken 3D printer, while the library staff can help Makers with grant writing.</td>
 </tr>